What to know before you go to.... Medjugorje

 For Winter, Early Spring, and Late Fall: Be sure to pack a warm jacket, a hat, scarf and gloves, just in case.

-For Summer, Late Spring, and Late Summer: Bring a sun hat and loose-fitting clothing.
-Don't forget a lightweight sweater/jacket for the evenings as some places may be a little cooler than others.
+For Summer, Late Spring, and Late Summer: Bring a sun hat, sunscreen, and loose-fitting clothing.
+Don't forget a lightweight sweater/jacket just in case mornings or evenings are cool.

-A note about summer attire: shorts (or mini skirts) and bare shoulders are considered inappropriate at religious sites.
+A note about summer attire: shorts (or mini skirts) and bare shoulders are considered inappropriate in Medjugorje.
 Shorts can be worn but should be near knee length.

 Make sure you have a good pair of walking shoes.
 If new, make sure you walk in them for a couple of weeks to break them in.
 On the plane you will want to wear loose-fitting clothes.